ToineSayan/sequence-classification-with-bert/README.md

 - Class [transformers.BertForSequenceClassification](https://huggingface.co/docs/transformers/v4.31.0/en/model_doc/bert#transformers.BertForSequenceClassification) from the Transformers Library

-### Bert for Sequence classification with word attention
+### BWA: Bert for Sequence classification with word attention

 Bert Model transformer with a sequence classification head on top (a layer with word attention on the tokens of the sequence (CLS included))